Branding and Accreditations of Business schools

 Ongoing: A review of some academic research on branding and accreditations.

-Accreditation organisations are accreditation companies
+06 Accreditation organisations are accreditation companies

-There are several international acronym organisations such as AACSB, AMBA, and EFMD (EQUIS) that offer accreditation for the world's approximately 13-15.000 Business Schools.
+There are several international acronym organisations such as AACSB, AMBA, and EFMD (EQUIS) that offer accreditation for the world's approximately 13-15.000 Business schools.

 The accreditation organisations present themselves as being non-profit.
 However, they operate and market their services, which often are referred to as "products", like commercial companies.
 They have business plans and want to grow like most commercial companies.
 A more accurate description would be to call them companies, Accreditation companies.
 Wikipedia Resources

 The accreditation companies have websites that are well worth reading and learn from.
-Besides some marketing they publish insights and facts which are a close to a "must read" even if your B-School is not in the process of making an accreditation investment.
+Besides some marketing they publish insights and facts which are a close to a "must read" even if your B-school is not in the process of making an accreditation investment.

 AACSB has 1,700+ member organisations and more than 800 accredited business schools (Oct 2019).

-Other accreditation organisations:
+Other accreditation companies:

-The Accreditation costs and benefits
+07 The Accreditation benefits and costs

 Each accreditation is a substantial investment in money, time, and organisational alignment to accreditation criteria.
 Annual fees and yearly internal compliance reviews, and data gathering are added costs.

 Ongoing: A general description of the work needed to get an accreditation, and the cost structure.
-An analysis of actual accreditation costs for Lund University School of Economics and Management (LUSEM).

 Accreditations are a subset of Evaluation and they are both closely related to branding.